allofthenorthwood/allofthenorthwood.github.io/posts/math-facts-part-1.md

 Tackling addition of 1-digit numbers falls right in line with this, since it mirrors multiplication so nicely and it a very helpful prerequisite.
 After mastering the basics we can tackle their inverses (subtraction and division) and mixed operations.
 Any teacher will tell you that division gets much easier when you know your multiplication tables, and order of operations comes easily once you understand the constituent parts.

 The plan for now is to build an app (web? mobile? web-mobile?) that will help learners get to the point where their basic **Math Facts** – addition and multiplication – are automatic.
 How do we do that?
-What is the best way to tech this?
+What is the best way to teach this?
+Is this something worth teaching?
 I don't know.
 I'll start by building something, putting it in front of people, and seeing where that leads.
 Hopefully I'll find out that I'm wrong a lot, and that will give me lots of feedback on where to iterate.

+> "You should take the approach that you’re wrong.
+Your goal is to be less wrong." — [Elon Musk](https://www.youtube.com/watch?v=Q8Y565OnarQ)

+Time to start being wrong a lot.